google/oboe/docs/GettingStarted.md

 **Make a note of the path which you cloned oboe into - you will need it shortly**

-If you use git as a VCS, consider adding Oboe as a submodule (underneath your app directory)
+If you use git as your version control system, consider adding Oboe as a [submodule](https://gist.github.com/gitaarik/8735255)  (underneath your app directory)

 ```